Program

 Social outcomes

-Think Tank 2 - Informal and transitional housing solutions
+Think Tank 2 - Innovative housing solutions

 Alternative housing arrangements and innovative approaches to addressing housing needs and community connection in an environment of housing shortages.